Frequently Asked Questions

 Absolutely not!
 All you need is a servant’s spirit and a willing heart!
 We will train you how to use a basic sight word list.
 We welcome any volunteer over 18 years of age.

-Foundational words are called sight words.
-The list we use are 1,000 words that educator, Edward Fry, determined a reader must recognize and understand ON SIGHT.
-Fry Words are divided into levels of 100 words, and these levels are roughly equal to grade levels.
-To show how important these words are, the first 300 words on the list represent about 67% of all the words students will encounter in their reading.
+Sight words are often referred to as high-frequency words because they occur so often in text.
+Educator, Dr. Edward Fry, identified 1,000 words that occur most frequently in text that students must recognize ON SIGHT in order to build reading fluency.
+Fluent reading is critical for reading comprehension.
+The Fry Words are divided into 10 levels of 100 words each, and these levels represent words from Kindergarten to early high school.
+To show how important these words are, the first 300 words represent about 67% of all the words students will encounter in their reading.

 How much time does it take?

-Volunteers give one-hour-once-a- week from approximately mid-September–May 1.
-We follow the SCS calendar, which includes holidays, testing days, and field trips.
+Volunteers serve one-hour, once-a-week during the school day from mid-September to early April.
+We follow the calendars of the school districts we support, which includes holidays, testing days, and field trips.

 The most essential element is finding faithful, committed, and FLEXIBLE volunteers!